Chia-Network/chia-docs/docs/03consensus/light_clients.md

 More analysis needs to be done on how many sub-epochs should be downloaded and what the bounds are for what the proof of weight implies.

 ## Obtaining Transactions
-Although this is described more in depth on other sections [TODO, specific links], light clients can fetch the transactions that they are interested in, without having to download every single block or block header.
+Light clients can fetch the transactions that they are interested in, without having to download every single block or block header.
 Two wallet protocols are available for this, a less efficient one that maintains better privacy, and a super efficient one that has a privacy tradeoff, namely that the wallet musk ask a node for payments made to certain addresses.